-A door popped open, leaving the Prince stuttering and blushing before he was dragged inside.
+A door popped open, leaving the Prince stuttering, face warming, before he was dragged inside.
 The lights flicked on, and Gohan stood in his sweats, holding a ball of ki uncertainly.

 "It's just me," Bulma assured him, smiling.

-Gohan glanced at the dangerous looking Saiyan at her side.
+Gohan blinked at the very dangerous looking Saiyan at her side.

 "Oh.
 Of course!
 Gohan, this is...the Prince.
 Of Saiyans."
 She looked between them.
 "He's safe."
-Her mouth drew into a little frown as she doubted for a moment whether to classify him as 'safe.'
+Her mouth drew into a little frown as she doubted for a moment whether it was accurate to classify him as 'safe.'

-"Offworlder, are you insane?
+"Off-worlder, are you addled?
 Safe is the last word I would use to describe me," he snarled.

 "Yeah, well, I guess you're right.
 How about benign?
 Like an annoying tumor that hasn't been surgically excised yet?"
 She smiled sweetly.